-Associate in Science in Business Administration 2016-17 Curriculum
+Associate in Science in Business Administration 2017-18 Curriculum

 The Associate in Science in Business Administration offers its students a foundation of academics and business principles that will help them develop as business professionals.
 With practical application an important part of the Peirce College education model, many students are able to adapt classroom learning to the workplace quickly.
-Most associate degreegraduates at Peirce College continue their education and complete the bachelor's degree, opening the door to higher levels of responsibility.
-Those interested in pursuing a Peirce College bachelor's level Business

-Administration concentration should consider the following courses when selecting associate level electives:
+Associate degree graduates at Peirce College are strongly encouraged to continue their education and complete the bachelor's degree, opening the door to higher levels of responsibility.
+Those interested in pursuing a Peirce College bachelor's level Business Administration concentration should consider the following courses when selecting associate level electives:

-Entrepreneurship/Small Business Management: ENT

-200, ENT 225, ENT 280
+Entrepreneurship/Small Business Management: ENT 200, ENT 225, ENT 280